Decrative Image: Construction Class building a sample house

 Your life experience counts

+Credit for Prior Learning is college credit awarded for validated college-level skills and knowledge gained outside of a college classroom.
 As outlined in Cabrillo's Administrative Procedure 4235 you can earn credit toward your degree through our Credit for Prior Learning Program (CPL).
-Credit for Prior Learning is college credit awarded for recognized college-level skills and knowledge gained outside of a college classroom.
-Some limits apply, work an Academic Counselor in an individualized appointment to see where your educational experiences or "prior learning" can be integrated into your Cabrillo Education Plan.
+There is a limit to how many CPL unit will apply, make an appointment with an Academic Counselor to see where your educational experiences or "prior learning" can be integrated into your Cabrillo Education Plan.
 There are several categories of Credit for Prior Learning:

 • AP, IB and CLEP scores can satisfy degree requirements